slgrobotics/robots_bringup/Docs/MakeYourOwn/README.md

 In my experience, it is very important to have a robot work in simulated environment, with simulated hardware.
 ROS2 interfaces with Gazebo, and if your robot works in simulation, it will likely behave the same way in reality.
 Moreover, you can learn the ropes in sim before ever paying a penny for hardware.
+You can first "build" your robot in simulation (providing an URDF/.xacro _robot description_ file) and then implement it in hardware.

 When working with robots you need a _Workstation_ - usually a gaming-class desktop PC under Ubuntu 24.04 [Desktop](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/ROS-Jazzy).
 You will need a [joystick](https://github.com/slgrobotics/robots_bringup/blob/main/Docs/Sensors/Joystick.md) connected to it.